tkellehe/tio-lang/README.md

 ## ppcg.js

 This is a simple JavaScript library that will execute __tio-lang__ code using [_tio.js_](#tio.js) and _parser.js_.
-Merely place different attribute names into a `<div>` tag and it will fill everything out.
+Merely place different attribute names into a `<div>` tag and it will fill everything out as well as remove any child nodes.

 ```
 <div class="tio-code" tio-code='\0ada-gnatwith Ada.Text_IO;use Ada.Text_IO;procedure Main is begin Put_Line (\"Hello, World!\");end Main;' tio-input="" tio-runable="Try It Here!"></div>